testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

 :white_check_mark:  **Do:** Instruct the network interceptor to block and warn on any outgoing HTTP request that is not intercepted.
 Blocking all calls typically requires no more than one statement `nock.disableNetConnect()`.
-For any call that was not explictly defined - the interceptor will throw an exception and make the tests fail.
-This is a safety net to protect our borders: It might be that some HTTP calls were not considered and trying to hit a real external server - This will violate the component isolation, trigger flakines, and degregade performance.
-Remember to exclude calls to the local API under test (i.e. The tests are making calls to the local API and should hit the real one).
-When the test suite is done, remove this restriction so other tests suites who do need to make outgoing calls won't get blocked
+For any request that was not explicitly defined - the interceptor will throw an exception and make the tests fail.
+Why is this needed?
+To protect the component borders.
+It might be that some HTTP calls were not considered and trying to hit a real external server.
+When requests are not intercepted, it violates the component isolation, triggers flakiness, and degrades performance.
+Remember to exclude calls to the local API under test that should serve the tests` requests.
+When the test suite is done, remove this restriction to avoid leaving unexpected behaviour to other tests suites.

 <br/>